Get Pro Bono Legal Help

 Sometimes you need legal help right away and you may not be able to afford it.
 There are legal agencies throughout the United States that have access to affordable lawyers who can help you with your case.
 Most legal aid cases deal with issues like housing, domestic violence, family law (such as custody cases), or public benefits (such as being denied Social Security).

 According to Findlaw.com, whether or not you qualify for pro bono legal counsel will depend on your health status, financial status, safety, location, and whether or not you have a criminal or civil issue to take care of.
 These are all aspects of your life that you will need to share with the attorney you are hoping to hire, or their law firm.
 Most law firms have their own set of qualifications that prospective pro bono clients need to meet in addition to those above.
 Some attorneys and law firms will only take your case pro bono if there is precedent to win your case.

-An attorney at an aid agency may also be able to help you determine what kind of fees for which you are responsible and how to pay them.
+An attorney at an aid agency may also be able to help you determine what kind of fees for which you may be responsible for and how to pay them.
 In some cases, you may be responsible for filing fees, mediation, witness fees, or appeal fees.
 Your aid attorney may be able to help you get those fees waived.
 Some lawyers and legal offices will offer monthly or yearly payment plans, to help avoid a large one time payment that could harm you financially.
 Some law firms have pro bono divisions with reserves of funds to help pay these fees and go forward with the case with little to no cost to you.

 You can also find pro bono legal counsel at law clinics usually associated with universities, your local bar association, or other public service agencies.
 If you find that your local legal agencies are unable to help you, reach out to your state assistance programs.